cook4me/android/project-guidelines.md

 6. John Taylor

 ## Kotlin/Android Code Style Guide
-The general architectural idea is inspired by functional programming concepts.
+We write code in a functional way.
 Views should be separated from state and other sideffects.
 Functions should be written as much as possible in a pure fashion.
-So do the following as much as possible in Kotlin:
+The following Kotlin features support this approach:
    - use `val` (~ `final` in Java) keyword instead of `var`
    - use immutable datastructures (e.g. `listOf`, `mapOf` etc.) instead of mutuable ones (e.g. `mutableListOf`)
    - use [data classes](https://kotlinlang.org/docs/data-classes.html) with immutable fields (`val` fields) to model value objects (objects without state/identity)
-   - use the [copy function of data classes](https://kotlinlang.org/docs/data-classes.html#copying) to create copies of objects instead of changing it fields
+   - use the [copy function of data classes](https://kotlinlang.org/docs/data-classes.html#copying) to create copies of objects instead of changing its fields.
+   - use the [extensive standard library](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/) or functions like `map`, `fold` etc. instead of writing c-style while/for loops.

 Never use the `!!` operator in Kotlin.
 This bypasses the null checks of the compiler and we risk null pointer exceptions.
 Be cautious while using (java) libaries.
 We don't have any null safety guarantees when interopting with java oder bytecode languages.

 Be economical in the usage of inheritance.
 Inheritance introduces tight coupling between classes.
 Better use delegation.

+Strings targeting users should be placed in a [separate xml file](https://github.com/cook4me/android/blob/main/app/src/main/res/values/strings.xml), to simplify reusage and multilanguage support in the future.